DmytroKosiczenko/rsschool-cv/cv.md

 ## Goals

 My goal is to get a position of Junior Mobile Developer in an international company.

-It’s very important for me to have the possibility of evolution and progress.
+It s very important for me to have the possibility of evolution and progress.